 (Last Updated December 2022)

 Using these materials: Below is a list of questions that are often asked by our clients in the Coleman case, along with answers to those questions.
-We apologize for this impersonal response to your letter.
 This FAQ will be updated periodically, so you should pay attention to the “Last Updated” date at the top of this page.

 - What is the Coleman case?.
 2